jpablodrexler/jp-photo-manager/Readme.md

 * Copy/move images
 * Import images from local folders (such as game screenshots folders)
 * Import images from shared folders in the local network
+* Export images to local folders
 * Export images to shared folders in the local network
+* Delete images in local or shared folders that are not present in source folder

 Soon will allow to:
 * Add your own metadata to the images